sortedcord/udemyscraper/README.md

 > - Support for Microsoft Edge (Chromium Based) browser.
 > - Support for Brave Browser.
 > - Support for Vivaldi.
+> - Tests for module, exporting and scripts.
+> - Added bulk export of courses with script.
 >
 > ### Changes
 >